unionai-oss/pandera/docs/source/polars.md

 Under the hood, the validation process will make `.collect()` calls on the LazyFrame in order to run data-level validation checks, and it will still return a `pl.LazyFrame` after validation is done.

+## Supported and Unsupported Functionality

+Since the pandera-polars integration is less mature than pandas support, some of the functionality offered by the pandera with pandas DataFrames are not yet supported with polars DataFrames.

+Here is a list of supported and unsupported features.
+You can refer to the {ref}`supported features matrix <supported-features>` to see which features are implemented in the polars validation backend.